KTH-RPL/DynamicMap_Benchmark/README.md

 Feel free to pull a request if you want to add more methods or datasets.
 Welcome!
 We will try our best to update methods and datasets in this benchmark.
 Please give us a star 🌟 and cite our work 📖 if you find this useful for your research.
 Thanks!

+- **2024/04/29** [BeautyMap](https://arxiv.org/abs/2405.07283) is accepted by RA-L'24.
+Updated benchmark: BeautyMap and DeFlow submodule instruction in the benchmark.
+Added the first data-driven method [DeFlow](https://github.com/KTH-RPL/DeFlow/tree/feature/dynamicmap) into our benchmark.
+Feel free to check.
 - **2024/04/18** [DUFOMap](https://arxiv.org/abs/2403.01449) is accepted by RA-L'24.
 Updated benchmark: DUFOMap and dynablox submodule instruction in the benchmark.
 Two datasets w/o gt for demo are added in the download link.
 Feel free to check.
-- **2024/03/18** Added the first data-driven method [DeFlow](https://github.com/KTH-RPL/DeFlow/tree/feature/dynamicmap) into our benchmark.
-Create [BeautyMap](https://github.com/HKUSTGZ-IADC/BeautyMap) repo (wait for public and open-source after review).
 - **2024/03/08** **Fix statements** on our ITSC'23 paper: KITTI sequences pose are also from SemanticKITTI which used SuMa.
 In the DUFOMap paper Section V-C, Table III, we present the dynamic removal result on different pose sources.
 Check discussion in [DUFOMap](https://arxiv.org/abs/2403.01449) paper if you are interested.
 - **2023/06/13** The [benchmark paper](https://arxiv.org/abs/2307.07260) Accepted by ITSC 2023 and release five methods (Octomap, Octomap w GF, ERASOR, Removert) and three datasets (01, 05, av2, semindoor) in [benchmark paper](https://arxiv.org/abs/2307.07260).